• demonstrate a working knowledge of natural timbers and understand their classification, properties and uses

 Softwood is the cheapest of the two varieties of timber due to the fact that trees reach maturity in 25 years or less.

-Compare this to hardwoods which can take 4-5 times longer to grow and you can see a similar increase in prices.
+Compare this to hardwoods which can take 4-5 times longer to grow and you can see why there is an increase in prices.

-It also helps that the UK is geographically nearer to softwood producing countries so shipping costs would be less.
+The UK is geographically nearer to softwood producing countries so shipping costs would be less.
 The UK produces a reasonable amount of softwood for its own use.
 All of these factors mean that softwoods are more readily available and therefore cost less in the UK.
-IKEA uses lots of softwoods and they have lots of these trees in Scandinavia.
+IKEA uses lots of softwoods (as well as chipboard and MDF) and they have lots of these trees across Scandinavia.

-***This may not be the case in Thailand but remember that you are sitting an exam from a UK exam board so the above is relevant!
+*** Softwoods are not as cheap in Thailand as they need to be imported, but remember that you are sitting an exam from a UK exam board so the above is relevant!

 Softwood is used in a big range of general constructional jobs.

-In the UK it's usually Pine or Spruce but other types include Douglas Fir and Western Red Cedar.
-It's cheap and very easy to work with, although some care is required to avoid it splitting when nailing, screwing into, sawing or drilling.
-It comes in several forms:
+In the UK it is usually Pine or Spruce but other types include Douglas Fir and Western Red Cedar.
+It is cheap and very easy to work with, although some care is required to avoid it splitting when nailing, screwing into, sawing or drilling.
+It comes in several 'stock' forms:

-Rough Sawn treated - quite roughly presented - this is used for outdoor use and is pressure treated with preservative to help prevent rotting (tanalizing).
+Rough Sawn treated - quite roughly presented - this is used for outdoor use and is pressure treated with preservative to help prevent rotting (Tanalising).

-Used in fencing a lot.
-You can usually tell it's treated by it's slightly odd colour usually a brown or green tinge to it depending on the color of preservative.
+Used in outdoor fencing.
+You can usually tell it is treated by it's slightly odd colour, usually a brown or green tinge to it depending on the colour of preservative.

-Planed - nice smooth surface used for precision joinery or where you see the surface. e.g. door frames, skirting.
+Planed - nice, smooth surface used for precision joinery or where you see the surface of the wood e.g. door frames, skirting boards - house interiors.
 Referred to as PSE (Planed Square Edge).

 1. Chipboard